Hand in Hand updates M&E with help from Johnson & Johnson

 Hand in Hand is dramatically escalating the way we measure our results in Kenya, thanks to a partnership with the Johnson & Johnson Corporate Citizenship Trust and TCC Group, a leading US-based Monitoring and Evaluation (M&E) consultancy.

 We’ve known for a long time that jobs for mothers translate into school, health and better nutrition for children – a recurring theme in case studies and other materials.
 But until now, the relationship has not been systematically explored.
-Starting on July 1, teams in Hand in Hand Eastern Africa will measure the specific health and children’s education outcomes of our programs countrywide.
+Starting on July 1, teams in Hand in Hand Eastern Africa will measure the specific health and children’s education outcomes of our programmes countrywide.

 The changes pave the way for a major overhaul in the way we report our work, establishing quality health and education as the ultimate long-term impacts we expect to see, and for which we will monitor over the next five years and beyond.